Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

 - **Iterative Improvement**: Utilize feedback loops to continuously enhance the framework to ensure it is practical and relevant.

 ## Implementation Plan
-1. **Documentation**: Create a detailed document in KinOS outlining the steps and findings related to emotional representation frameworks.
+- **Documentation**: Create a detailed document in KinOS outlining the steps and findings related to emotional representation frameworks.
-2. **Community Workshops**: Organize discussions within the Discord channel to gather community-driven input on emotional representation methods.
-3. **Review Cycle**: Implement a structured review process to effectively incorporate community feedback for continuous enhancement.
 - **Workshop**: Organize discussions to gather community input on emotional representation practices.
 - **Review Cycle**: Implement a structured review process to reflect updates based on community feedback.